cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 **VII.
 How does the rate change if the PS for ```L1_DoubleEG_10_5_er1p2``` is set to 10?**
     <details>
     <summary> Answer (click to expand) FIXME </summary>
-    We made a new PS table, set the PS =10 for the new seeds and run the rate estimation tool again for the rull Rin3 NuGun Stats.
-The results are [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput_PS10.txt#L512)
+    We made a new PS table, set the PS =10 for the new seeds which can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified_PS10.csv) and run the rate estimation tool again for the rull Run3 NuGun Stats.
+The results are [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput_modified_PS10.txt#L512)
-    The pure rate of the ```L1_DoubleEG_10_5_er1p2``` is decreased by 1/10 (as expected)
+    The rate of the ```L1_DoubleEG_10_5_er1p2``` is decreased by 1/10 (as expected)
     </details>